gto76/python-cheatsheet/README.md

 ### Sortable
 * **With total_ordering decorator, you only need to provide eq() and one of lt(), gt(), le() or ge() special methods and the rest will be automatically generated.**
 * **Functions sorted() and min() only require lt() method, while max() only requires gt().
 However, it is best to define them all so that confusion doesn't arise in other contexts.**
 * **When two lists, strings or dataclasses are compared, their values get compared in order until a pair of unequal values is found.
 The comparison of this two values is then returned.
-The shorter sequence is considered smaller in case of all elements being equal.**
+The shorter sequence is considered smaller in case of all values being equal.**

 ```python
 from functools import total_ordering